v-tisip/windows-uwp-pr.de-de/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

         private async void OnRequestReceived(AppServiceConnection sender, AppServiceRequestReceivedEventArgs args) {
             // Get a deferral because we use an awaitable API below to respond to the message
-            // and we don't want this call to get cancelled while we are waiting. var messageDeferral = args.GetDeferral();
+            // and we don't want this call to get canceled while we are waiting. var messageDeferral = args.GetDeferral();

             ValueSet message = args.Request.Message;